PunchyJoe/Grandmasters/README.md

-Grandmasters
+# Grandmasters
+Grandmasters.
-Download Grandmasters.zip for a 32 bit executable that works on any version of windows.
+Download HBP.zip for a 32 bit executable that works on any version of windows.
 Source code is included in the zip file.